Frequently asked questions

 You could also consider other sources of financial support such as the Manx Lottery Trust or seeking sponsorship.

-Your local Governing Body of Sport will receive their confirmed Support for Sport funding allocation annually every April.
+Your local Governing Body of Sport will receive their confirmed Support for Sport funding allocation annually in April/May.

 Your local Governing Body of Sport should communicate this funding allocation and their agreed Priorities and Objectives to all member clubs, so that they are aware of what funding has been agreed for their sport and how this has been distributed.
 Each Governing Body of Sport will do this differently, for example via email or via their AGM.